 The rooftop of the Beursschouwburg

 The ultimate dream location: a place to chill, picnic, have a drink and sometimes enjoy a bit of open-air cinema!
 Located on the top floor of the Beursschouwburg, the terrace is a budget-friendly refuge for summer days.
-However, you will need to be patient for a little while longer: the rooftop will reopen from 3 June to 21 August.
 Take advantage of your visit to discover a youthful and original cultural programme.

 Chez Franz is a place where we could stay all day.
 Surrounded by those typical Brussels houses, this is a very popular neighbourhood bar for locals.
 Its ‘homely’ welcome and charming little terrace are a must on Sundays to enjoy its classic brunch.